JB250101/RL/README.md

 Deep Q-Networks (DQN) have become a fundamental approach to reinforcement learning by integrating deep neural networks with Q-learning.
 This report explores how different **batch sizes** and **target update** rates impact the training performance of a DQN agent.
-We experiment with four different hyperparameter settings:
+We experiment with three different hyperparameter settings:

 **1. Batch = 8, Target Update = 10**